valorisa/Copy_files_in_bulk/README.md

 # Copy_files_in_bulk
 These are PowerShell, Go and Python scripts that copies files from a source directory to multiple destination directories.

- Here’s a step-by-step explanation :
+Here’s a step-by-step explanation of the PowerShell version :

 Define Variables : The script first prompts the user to enter the full path of the input file and the list of destination directories, separated by commas.